 A major advantage of speciality fibres is that they lend themselves to the big brands and can get the producer closer to the supply chain through direct contracts with processors – as opposed to the open cry auction system used for commodities.

 The specialised fibres looked at in this article are mostly those from goats (cashmere), alpacas and Angora rabbits.
 For mohair, please consult the separate page.

 Source: www.heritage-cashmere.co.uk and Roelof Bezuidenhout

 A number of International role players in cashmere can be found on the Cashmere and Camel Hair Manufacturers Institute website – www.cashmere.org.

 Cashmere is the fine undercoat or “down” produced by goats during winter.
 There is a worldwide shortage of cashmere.
 Products made from this fibre are in great demand, especially in Western countries.
 In spite of large fluctuations in both wool and mohair prices internationally, the cashmere market has remained stable.
-The Council for Scientific and Industrial Research (CSIR) or Döhne Agricultural Development Institute (DADI) (details under the “Role players” heading) work with the indigenous Nguni/Mbusi goat in the Eastern Cape.
+The Council for Scientific and Industrial Research (CSIR) and Döhne Agricultural Development Institute (DADI) (details under the “Role players” heading) work with the indigenous Nguni/Mbusi goat in the Eastern Cape.
 These goats produce top quality cashmere equal to Mongolia cashmere.

 Find the notes on alpaca farming on www.africanalpacas.co.za.